-If a toolbox is hard-sided, there should be some weather-stripping along the top inside perimeter of the lid.
+If a toolbox is hard-sided, there should be some weather-stripping along the top inside the perimeter of the lid.

 Plastic or fabric storage chests may be more likely to be water-proof or water-resistant, but make sure they seal tight or you will have problems with this as well.

 Remember, this storage container is going to become part of your truck, ATV, camper, trailer, or SUV – so you want it to look good.

 Especially if you are a contractor, a truck bed toolbox is something you will take to work with you every day and will become a part of your reputation.

 As well, if you are going camping or on a trip, you want a nice-looking toolbox or storage chest as part of your travel experience.

 Opening and Closing the Box

 This is another aspect of a toolbox that people may not consider, but it is still an important factor to think about when deciding which toolbox to purchase.

 The hinges have to be strong and securely fastened for security purposes, so you don’t want them getting broken because of the lid slamming back and forth.

 So if you have a heavy lid, look for an assist to open and close it in the form of a gas lift cylinder that assists in the opening and closing of the box.

 Although toolboxes and storage chests can be used anywhere, the kind we are talking about here will more than likely be mounted onto a truck bed, ATV, camper, or utility trailer – so there are more considerations to think about when you go to purchase a truck toolbox.

 If you have a locking truck bed cover that you can put over the toolbox while you are not using it, this can eliminate many of the worries about having a toolbox sitting out in the open, especially at night.

 If you do not have a truck bed cover that locks, you will have to permanently mount the toolbox to the truck bed, which can raise several concerns.

 Also, if you permanently mount a toolbox in the back of your truck, you will have to think about how this will affect the longer loads you haul and if they will still fit.

 This is after making sure that the box is sturdy enough that someone can’t either just break into it or rip it off the back of your truck.

 Keep in mind that a locked toolbox on the back of a pickup truck is a magnet for thieves who are looking to steal expensive tools they can resell.

 The weight of the toolbox is important because you want a box that is heavy enough to protect what is inside and is also light enough to lift if you need to transport it.

 If the box is going to be mounted on a trailer, camper, or ATV, it should be lighter in weight.

-Frequently Asked Questions about Truck Tool Boxes
+FAQ’s Best Truck Tool Boxes

 You may think that there isn’t a lot to know about toolboxes, but this couldn’t be farther from the truth.

 For example, a toolbox you would use to store camping accessories might not be the same toolbox you would use to store an expensive set of tools.

 What size toolbox will fit my pickup truck bed?

-A crossover box (also known as a saddle toolbox), for example, is one that sits up on the sides of the truck bed, while a chest toolbox has a lower profile and sits down in the truck bed.
+A crossover box (also known as a saddle toolbox), for example, is one that sits upon the sides of the truck bed, while a chest toolbox has a lower profile and sits down in the truck bed.